Your browser is out of date!

 • Asbestos-containing material.
 “Asbestos-containing material” (ACM) shall mean asbestos or any material containing more than one percent asbestos.

-• If materials are found to contain friable asbestos fibers, they must be abated through removal and cannot be encapsulated.
+• If materials are found to contain friable or non- friable asbestos fibers, they must be abated through all applicable regulations (NYCDEP, NYSDOL, USEPA etc.)

 Strategies